PDGMM-VAE: A Variational Autoencoder with Adaptive Per-Dimension Gaussian Mixture Model Priors for Nonlinear ICA: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we proposed PDGMM-VAE, an adaptive per-dimension Gaussian mixture prior variational autoencoder for nonlinear ICA.
-The proposed framework interprets latent dimensions explicitly as source components and assigns each dimension its own learnable GMM prior, whose parameters are jointly optimized with the encoder and decoder under the overall objective.
-In this way, the model is able to impose heterogeneous prior constraints across latent dimensions and to capture diverse non-Gaussian source marginals within a unified probabilistic framework.
-Experimental results in both linear and nonlinear mixing settings show that the proposed method can achieve effective source recovery, while the learned per-dimension GMM priors remain consistent with the target source distributions.
-These findings suggest that adaptive per-dimension prior design provides a viable and flexible route for VAE-based ICA.
+In this work, we proposed PDGMM-VAE, an adaptive per-dimension Gaussian-mixture-prior variational autoencoder for ICA-oriented source recovery.
+In the proposed framework, latent dimensions are interpreted explicitly as source components, and each dimension is assigned its own learnable GMM prior, whose parameters are jointly optimized together with the encoder and decoder under the overall training objective.
+In this way, the model introduces heterogeneous source-specific prior constraints into a unified probabilistic encoder-decoder framework and enables different latent dimensions to capture different non-Gaussian source marginals.

+Beyond the empirical source recovery results obtained in both linear and nonlinear mixing settings, the present paper also provides a clearer theoretical account of why the proposed prior design is meaningful.
+First, the model is formulated explicitly as a structured-prior variational latent-variable model, together with an ELBO interpretation and an implemented normalized training objective.
+Second, we show that homogeneous shared priors preserve substantial latent permutation symmetry, whereas heterogeneous per-dimension priors reduce this symmetry and thereby reduce the set of equivalent latent relabelings.
+Third, we show that the KL regularization induced by the adaptive per-dimension GMM priors admits a component-attraction interpretation, which helps explain why different latent dimensions tend to specialize toward different source roles during training.
+We also clarify that PDGMM-VAE contains the standard VAE as a special case, and we provide a weak recovery statement in an idealized linear low-noise regime.

+At the same time, the current theoretical conclusions should be interpreted with appropriate caution.
+The present analysis does not establish a full unconditional nonlinear identifiability theorem.
+Rather, it shows that adaptive per-dimension GMM priors provide a principled mechanism for symmetry reduction, source-wise specialization, and weaker ambiguity reduction in analytically tractable regimes.
+A more complete nonlinear identifiability theory for adaptive structured-prior VAEs remains an open problem.